-- the Australian Defence Force Cover Scheme (ADF Cover) - the 1922 Scheme - the Defence Forces Retirement Benefits Scheme (DFRB) - the Defence Force Retirement and Death Benefits Scheme (DFRDB) - the PNG Scheme - the Defence Force (Superannuation) (Productivity Benefit) Determination (DFSPB)
+- the Australian Defence Force Cover Scheme (ADF Cover) - the 1922 Scheme - the Defence Forces Retirement Benefits Scheme (DFRB) - the Defence Force Retirement and Death Benefits Scheme (DFRDB) - the PNG Scheme - the Defence Force (Superannuation) (Productivity Benefit) Determination (DFSPB).

-The two accumulation superannuation schemes - PSSap and ADF Super - are the only CSC schemes open to new customers.
-These schemes are the 'default' schemes for eligible Australian Government employees and new entrants to the ADF, meaning new APS and ADF entrants automatically join PSSap and ADF Super, respectively, unless they proactively elect another superannuation scheme.
-These schemes are only open to eligible current and former Australian Government employees and ADF members.
+The two accumulation superannuation schemes - PSSap and ADF Super are the 'default' schemes for eligible Australian Government employees and new entrants to the ADF, and are only open to eligible current and former Australian Government employees and ADF members.